Nová Ves (Prague-East District): Geography

 Nová Ves is located about 12 km north of Prague.
 It lies in a flat agricultural landscape in the Central Elbe Table.
-The brook Zlonínský potok flows through the municipality.
+The stream Zlonínský potok flows through the municipality.

 History

 The first written mention of Nová Ves is from 1455.
-Between 1960 and 1990, it was a part of Čakovičky.
-Since 1990, it has been an independent municipality again.
+Between 1960 and 1990, it was a municipal part of Čakovičky.
+Since 1990, it has been again an independent municipality.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 There are no protected cultural monuments in the municipality.